Telefonica/check-spdx-headers/README.md

 # Check license headers

-Checks that files in the repository are licensed accordingly, using SPDX headers
+Checks that all files have the correct license headers using the SPDX License Identifier

 # Table of Contents